 - Targeted campaigns that abuse the RDP protocol.

 Out of the three distribution channels, spam email campaigns are the most straightforward.
-It is also the way that threat actors relied on the most during the first years of malware operation, launching widespread campaigns and relying on sheer numbers of potential recipients.
+It is also how threat actors relied on the most during the first years of malware operation, launching widespread campaigns and relying on sheer numbers of potential recipients.

 Finally, the last common distribution method is through the use of compromised RDP.
-RDP is a protocol developed by Microsoft that is used to establish a connection between multiple PCs over a network.
-It’s a completely legitimate protocol which is used by technicians to carry out remote technical support, among other uses.
-However, if a session becomes compromised it gives hackers the ability to download and execute the malicious file as long as they have access to the remotely connected PC.
+RDP is a protocol developed by Microsoft used to establish a connection between multiple PCs over a network.
+It’s a completely legitimate protocol that technicians use to carry out remote technical support, among other uses.
+However, if a session becomes compromised, it gives hackers the ability to download and execute the malicious file as long as they have access to the remotely connected PC.

 Dharma is dangerous ransomware.
-Since 2017 it’s popularity has been only growing and continued use indicates that members of the underground hacking community see it as a reliable option.
-Given the fact that even the FBI considers Dharma to be one of the most effective malware in its class, it’s no wonder that this malware is in demand.
+Since 2017 its popularity has been only growing, and continued use indicates that members of the underground hacking community see it as a reliable option.
+Given that even the FBI considers Dharma to be one of the most effective malware in its class, it’s no wonder that this malware is in demand.

-However, even more, worrying is the fact that despite all the attention that Dharma has been getting over the years, creators of this ransomware managed to continually evade researchers and evolve the ransomware along the way.
+However, even more, worrying is that despite all the attention that Dharma has been getting over the years, creators of this ransomware managed to evade researchers and evolve the ransomware along the way continually.

-Although decryptors do exist for some version of Dharma, the only reason that they could be created is because somebody from the inside leaked master keys.
+Although decryptors do exist for some versions of Dharma, the only reason they could be created is that somebody from the inside leaked master keys.
 Apart from these instances, little progress has been made to crack the encryption algorithm used by Dharma.

-And now, with the source code appearing for sale, we run the risk of it popping up in the global internet which can spawn a new, massive wave of Dharma attacks.
+And now, with the source code appearing for sale, we run the risk of it popping up on the global Internet, which can spawn a new, massive wave of Dharma attacks.

-Keeping this in mind, researchers should take time to carefully study Dharma behavior to prepare for potential attacks.
+Keeping this in mind, researchers should take time to study Dharma behavior to prepare for potential attacks carefully.
 Thankfully, ANY.RUN provides all the necessary tools to carry out Dharma analysis in a secure online environment.